The First Anglo-Afghan War: what happened?

-Has your research changed your view of the war’s origins?
+Has your research changed your view of the First Anglo-Afghan War’s origins?

 The account I give is subtly, but not completely, changed from previous versions.
 The basic reason for the British invasion was a blown-up fear of Russian intervention and here there are parallels, oddly enough, with the war in Iraq, with a ‘dodgy dossier’.
 A group of hawks manipulated intelligence to exaggerate a threat that didn’t exist in reality as substantially as they thought it did.